AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-linux.md

 ```
 ![img.png](../../../../.gitbook/assets/build\_step\_four\_success.png)

-* A new window must appear running `AppFlowy` application as show below.
+* A new window as shown below will show up after you run the application:

 ![img.png](../../../../.gitbook/assets/welcome\_screen.png)